robotology/robotology-superbuild/README.md

 Installation
 ============
-We provide different instructions on how to install codyco-superbuild, depending on your operating system:
+We provide different instructions on how to install robotology-superbuild, depending on your operating system:
 * [**Linux**](#linux): use the superbuild with make,
 * [**macOS**](#macOS): use the superbuild with Xcode or GNU make,
 * [**Windows**](#windows): use the superbuild with Microsoft Visual Studio.